Frequently asked questions

 We created SafeStack because we believe everyone has the right to do what matters to them safely and securely, and we want to make cyber security and privacy skills a superpower anyone can have, whatever their role or organization size.

 Our training is flexible, people-focused, and created by industry experts.
 It’s easy to roll out to everyone who needs it, and because it’s ongoing, learners can maintain momentum and keep their skills and knowledge sharp as the online environment changes.
-We don’t have minimum seat requirements, so you can get started whenever you’re ready.
+You can get started on our Free plan whenever you’re ready.

 Our programs each have their own focus, but they’ll all help you manage your risk in a way that involves and empowers your team.
 Everyone has a part to play in staying safe online, and SafeStack will help your team grow their cyber security and privacy superpowers.